jakebutler/content-style-guide/README.md

 ### N

-* non - prefix doesn't use a hyphen unless it's followed by a capitalized word or a word that starts with "n" *(Examples: nonprofit, nonfat BUT non-Catholic, non-negotiable)*
+* non: prefix doesn't use a hyphen unless it's followed by a capitalized word or a word that starts with "n" *(Examples: nonprofit, nonfat* BUT *non-Catholic, non-negotiable)*

 ### O